 Cyber attackers are no longer just 'breaking the lock at the front door' – they are now using ways to access your systems through an external partner or third party who has access to your systems and data.

-2020 was an unprecedented year for supply chain cyber attacks with a huge increase in the number of data breaches as a result of third parties.
+2020 was an unprecedented year for supply chain cyber security with a huge increase in the number of data breaches as a result of third parties.

 In a recent survey conducted by 6clicks, only 27% of senior-level executives understood the nature of supply chain security against their companies.
 Only 24% reviewed immediate supplier risks.
 And a little over one in ten (14%) have reviewed risks for the wider supply chain.